 Food label reading tips

 One of the most important things you can do to avoid common food allergies is careful food label reading.
-The Food Allergen Labeling Consumer Protection Act of 2004 (otherwise known as FALCPA) requires that foods regulated by the U.S. Food and Drug Administration clearly indicate if a product contains any of the most common allergens (the top 8).
+The Food Allergen Labeling Consumer Protection Act of 2004 (otherwise known as FALCPA) requires that foods regulated by the U.S. Food and Drug Administration clearly indicate if a product contains any of the most common allergens.

 Food manufacturers can do this in a couple of ways.
-The first way is shown below.
-The allergen is stated in plain English next to the ingredient that contains that allergen:
+First, the label can include the allergen right next to the ingredient that contains that allergen:

 Ingredients: Enriched flour (wheat flour, malted barley, niacin, reduced iron, thiamin mononitrate, riboflavin, folic acid), sugar, partially hydrogenated soybean oil, and/or cottonseed oil, high fructose corn syrup, whey (milk), eggs, vanilla, natural and artificial flavoring) salt, leavening (sodium acid pyrophosphate, monocalcium phosphate), lecithin (soy), mono-and diglycerides (emulsifier).